gfirem/formidable_user_list/README.md

 # formidable_user_list
-Select user from select and save id of user
+Select user from select and save id.
+The user list belong to user role selected in form builder options